Hyundai Tucson Insurance Rates

 Liability $398

-Rate estimates include $500 policy deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates include averaging for all states and Tucson models.
+Prices are based on $500 policy deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all U.S. states and for all Tucson models.

 Insurance Price Range by Risk and Coverage